Early diagnosis of active kidney damage

 Dkk3 - Biomarker for the diagnosis of progressive kidney disease

-In a joint statement, three international nephrology societies - International Society of Nephrology, American Society of Nephrology and European Renal Association - have drawn attention to the growing number of people with kidney disease worldwide [Francis A et al. Chronic kidney disease and the global public health agenda: an international consensus.
-Nat Rev Nephrol 2024; 20: 473-485].
-They also highlighted the fact that kidney disease is underestimated in many ways, as most people are unaware of their kidney disease for a long time.
+In a joint statement, three international nephrology societies - International Society of Nephrology, American Society of Nephrology and European Renal Association - have drawn attention to the growing number of people with kidney disease worldwide [Francis et al. Nat Rev Nephrol 2024].
+They also highlighted the fact that chronic kidney disease (CKD) is underestimated in many ways, as most people are unaware of their kidney disease for a long time.
+This often prevents timely measures from being taken to effectively slow down the progression of the disease.

-Dickkopf-3 (Dkk3) is an innovative biomarker for the early diagnosis of active, progressive chronic kidney disease (CKD).
-In people with confirmed CKD, the amount of Dkk3 excreted in the urine (uDkk3) correlates with the subsequent loss of kidney function, i.e. uDkk3 predicts the progression of kidney damage (CKD progression).
-The success of therapeutic measures to slow progression, such as lowering blood pressure or pharmacological interventions, can also be checked by measuring Dkk3 in the urine [Zewinger et al, J Am Soc Nephrol 2018; Schunk et al, Lancet 2019; Speer et al, Lancet Child & Adolescent Health 2023].
+The success of therapeutic measures to slow CKD progression, such as strict blood pressure control or pharmacological interventions, can be monitored by measuring uDkk3 as well [Zewinger et al, J Am Soc Nephrol 2018; Schunk et al, Lancet 2019; Speer et al, Lancet Child & Adolescent Health 2023].